Badge: In Front of a Sword in pale, the point downwards a scroll

 Squadron Code Letters ‘7C’ & ‘9W’.

-On 25 July 1942, 296A (Hawker Harts) moved to Hurn, becoming the entire Squadron and 296B (Hawker Hectors) was re-designated ‘The Glider Pilot Exercise Unit’ (GPEU), No.38 Group.
+On 25 July 1942, now in 38 Wing, 296A (Hawker Harts) moved to RAF Hurn to become the entire Squadron.
+296B (Hawker Hectors) stood at RAF Netheravon and was re-designated ‘The Glider Pilots’ Exercise Unit’ (GPEU) on 12 August 1942.

-No.296 returned to the UK in October 1943.
+No.296 Squadron returned to the UK in October 1943.

 06 June 1944: Operation ‘OVERLORD’, the Invasion of Europe.

 On the eve of ‘D-Day’ (See also No.297 Squadron History) for No.296 Squadron was the beginning of Operation ‘TONGA’.
 No.296 Squadron began with 3 aircraft.
-The very first No.296 Squadron Albemarle (Flight Lieutenant Whitty) took off at 23:00 hrs from Brize Norton with 9 Pathfinders of 22nd Independent Parachute Company on board, who were to locate and mark the Dropping Zones (DZs) for the main force.
+The very first No.296 Squadron Albemarle (Flight Lieutenant Whitty) took off at 23:00 hrs from RAF Brize Norton with 9 Pathfinders of 22nd Independent Parachute Company on board, who were to locate and mark the Dropping Zones (DZs) for the main force.
 Flight Lieutenant Whitty was followed by Wing Commander McMonnies and Squadron Leader Archer who had to drop troops of 5th Parachute Brigade of Brigadier J H N Poett (Brigadier Poett was in aircraft of Wing Commander McMonnies).
 The principal task of 5th Parachute Brigade was to support the Pathfinders and to reinforce Major Howard’s company (see also No.298 Squadron History).
 The 3 first aircraft completed their task but they had been followed since 23:43 hrs by 8 aircraft, always for Operation ‘TONGA’, (they were 10 but 2 went u/s and it was too late to replace them) with men of 5th Parachute Brigade (the main paratroop force).
 All aircraft dropped without mishap with the exception of Flight Lieutenant Scott who had to make 4 runs: In the stick he had to drop was a dog and the dog had taken refuge in the gunner’s turret!

 8 more aircraft took off, in the night of 06 June 1944, for ‘TONGA’, from 01:43 hrs, to release Horsa gliders loaded with troops of 5th Parachute Brigade and heavy equipment like bulldozers of 6th Airborne Divisional Engineers.
 Sadly, Flight Sergeant Jones, the rear gunner of Flying Officer Bull’s aircraft was wounded by a bullet fired from the ground.
 The aircraft landed at Ford for medical aid but Flight Sergeant Jones died in hospital.